harmonydata/harmonydata.github.io/content/en/projects-partners.md

 - block: features-4
   padding: top
   heading: Projects and Partners
-  subheading: We have a number of ongoing parterships
+  subheading: We have a number of ongoing parterships.
+Harmony has been funded by the Economic and Social Research Council (ESRC) and by Wellcome as part of the Wellcome Data Prize in Mental Health.
   cards:
   - heading: Catalogue of Mental Health Measures
     description: |-